KaanGoker/hybrid-system-for-latin-poetry/README.md

 # A Hybrid Post-Hoc Feedback Framework for Latin Dactylic Hexameter

-This repository contains the code and resources for the master's thesis, "A Hybrid Post Hoc Feedback Framework for Latin Dactylic Hexameter: Experiments with Transformer Models on Contemporary Themes."

-**Abstract**
 This research investigates the challenge of generating metrically correct Latin dactylic hexameter on contemporary themes using modern transformer models.
 The core of this research is a hybrid system that combines the creative potential of fine-tuned Large Language Models (LLMs) with the formal rigor of a symbolic, rule-based validator.

 A series of experiments were conducted across several models from the Llama and Gemma families.
 These models were fine-tuned on four custom datasets, each designed for a specific purpose: V1/V2 established a baseline with core classical authors and tested the use of special tokens; V3 expanded the corpus with more authors to improve generalization; and V4 introduced synthetically generated poems on modern topics to adapt an instruction-tuned model for contemporary themes.
 The generation process uses an iterative feedback loop: the LLM generates a line of poetry, which is then validated for metrical correctness by the Classical Language Toolkit (CLTK).
 If a line fails validation, it is discarded and regenerated.